DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 ## Stochastic optimization for inventory management
 The selected code is a Python script that uses the Pyomo library to solve a stochastic optimization problem for inventory management.
 The goal is to minimize the total cost, which includes holding, ordering, and shortage costs, while considering storage capacity and demand scenarios.

-First, the script imports necessary modules from Pyomo, NumPy, SciPy, Matplotlib, and Plotly.
+First, the script imports the necessary modules from Pyomo, NumPy, SciPy, Matplotlib, and Plotly.
 Pyomo is used for defining and solving the optimization model, NumPy and SciPy for handling arrays and statistical functions, and Matplotlib and Plotly for visualizing the results.

 ```python
 from pyomo.environ import ConcreteModel, Var, NonNegativeReals, Objective, minimize, Constraint